crashoverride777/swifty-ads/README.md

 SwiftyAdsAdMob.swift
 ```

-# AdMob: How to use (iOS)

-- Setup up the helper when your app launches.
+- Step 4: Setup up the helper when your app launches.

 ```swift
 SwiftyAdsAdMob.shared.setup(